Key takeaways

 - Split cash flows by operating, investing, and financing activities.

-- Use the indirect method, starting with net income and adjusting for non-cash items, plus working capital changes.
+- Use the indirect method.
+Start with net income and adjust for non-cash items, plus working capital changes.

-- Bridge opening cash to closing cash, so liquidity is obvious.
+- Bridge opening cash to closing cash so liquidity is obvious at a glance.

 AR and AP aging

-- Accounts Payable Aging with buckets, monitor DPO to manage vendor terms.
+- Accounts Payable Aging with similar buckets.
+Monitor DPO to manage vendor terms and payment cycles.

 Bank and Payment Gateway Reconciliations

-- Tie book balances to bank statements and gateway reports, resolve unmatched items quickly.
+- Tie book balances to bank statements and gateway reports.
+Resolve unmatched items quickly to keep your ledger entries clean.

 Inventory and fixed assets

-- Inventory report showing opening, purchases, consumption or COGS, adjustments, closing stock, reconcile physical counts when maintained.
+- Inventory report showing opening stock, purchases, consumption or COGS, adjustments, and closing stock.
+Reconcile physical counts when maintained.

 - Fixed Asset Register and depreciation schedules showing additions, disposals, and monthly depreciation.